erooster-mail/erooster/README.md

 ```
 The maildir_folders defines where the emails and folders can be found at.
 This is close to the maildir format postfix uses.
 (We use other files to keep track of the state of it)

-After that you can just do `cargo run --release` to run it.
+After that, you can just do `cargo run --release` to run it.
 The server is reachable via the usual IMAP ports.
 STARTTLS is currently not supported.

 ### Setting up users

-To set up users you can use the `eroosterctl` command.
+To set up users, you can use the `eroosterctl` command.
 It will talk to the database.
 So make sure your config file is set up.

-To register a user you simply run `eroosterctl register` and follow the questions.
+To register a user, you simply run `eroosterctl register` and follow the questions.
-The password is safed as an argon2 hash inside the database.
+The password is saved as an argon2 hash inside the database.

-To change a password there is the `change-password` subcommand.
+To change a password, there is the `change-password` subcommand.
 You need to provide the old password and the new one.
-It is planned that admins can also change this using a preencrypted password instead.
+It is planned that admins can also change this using a pre-encrypted password instead.
-In the future this is going to be replaced by an integrated web interface users can directly use.
+In the future, this is going to be replaced by an integrated web interface users can directly use.

 _Note: The status subcommand at this time doesn't actually check the server status._